Even the Subtitler Is Stumped

 Live Action TV

 - The Eddie Murphy skit "Buckwheat Sings" - or rather, "Buh-weet Sings" - from Saturday Night Live.
-When Buckwheat starts singing "Bette Davis Eyes," the caption just says, "?????" because he's so unintelligible.
+He sings "Three Times a Lady", which the captions identify as "Fee Tines a Mady", then "Lookin' for Love" ("Wookin' pa Nub").
+But when he starts singing "Bette Davis Eyes," the caption just says, "?????" because he's so unintelligible.

 - In another sketch, a TV translator working live for a Gorbachev speech gets confused, mixed up, and discombobulated, with humorous results.
 He finally pretends that Gorbachev is saying that he's so ticked at the translator that he's going to switch into unintelligible nonsense.
 Better yet, the sketch is partly a jab at the then-fledgling Fox network.